 Technology Innovation Award for Students

 Mitch Stephenson and Erich Petushek won a Student Technology Innovation Award for their project titled “Validation of various instruments used to assess lower body injury risk”.
-The program recognizes exemplary student use of innovative technology, including but not limited to the TLC laptops, in applications associated with their academic studies.
-The award is designed to recognize essential uses of the laptop in the academic environment.
+The program recognizes exemplary student use of innovative technology, including but not limited to the TLC mobile device, in applications associated with their academic studies.
+The award is designed to recognize essential uses of the mobile devices in the academic environment.

 They made use of software owned by NMU that is routinely used in the Sport and Exercise Science programs and available via the NMU network (Matlab, MaxTraq) or the Exercise Science Lab (Acknowledge).
 Their results have expanded how others can collect data in our lab and will be part of an ongoing research project that will be submitted to a professional conference for presentation.
 It also achieved the goal of providing a low cost, valid means of obtaining data to examine knee injury risk factors.